FBI searching for victims after man accused of exploiting girls for 10 years - NewsBreak

 Patrick Tran, of Cypress, has been charged with sexual exploitation of children, possession of child pornography, and coercion and enticement.
 He was awaiting trial Tuesday, according to a news release from the Department of Justice’s Houston office.

 Authorities say Tran may have used the alias “Reggie Smith” or the Snapchat user name Travis_Story20 to entice hundreds of underage females over more than a decade.
-He may also have used Omegle to contact girls.10-year-old hides under bed as shots fired into multiple apartments, vehicles in Winston-Salem
+He may also have used Omegle to contact girls.Poison Control issues warning about COVID-19 rapid antigen tests

 According to the allegations, Tran coerced them to make and send him sexually explicit videos of themselves.
 The FBI says Tran portrayed himself in videos as a Black male with short hair, wearing sunglasses, a necklace and no shirt.